NickFitton/nfitton/src/content/cards/2023-christmas-ray-and-jenny.md

 ---
 title: Merry Christmas!
-to: Mum, Shaun and the Cats
+to: Grandad Ray & Jenny
 from: Heather, Nick, Tequila & Sambuca
-cardMessage: Wishing you a joyous Christmas and a prosperous New Year.
+cardMessage: Season’s Greetings and best wishes for the New Year.
 coverImgPath: /src/assets/cards/271e89f6.webp
 aspectRatio: 5/7
 slug: 271e89f6
 ---

-We hope you have a wonderful time over the christmas period and we can't wait to meet up again and have a good catch up over a tea or gin or three!
+We hope you have a wonderful time over the christmas period and we can't wait to see you sometime soon in the new year!